 Weekend Learners: Iliff welcomes Weekend Learners from the community at the reduced rate of \$200.00 per course for our Praxis seminars.
-Please visit our current course schedule for available offerings or contact Admissions for a brochure.
+Please visit our current course schedule for available offerings or contact Leslie Inman in the Dean's office (303-765-3183).
 Students who wish to drop a course that they have registered for as a Weekend Learner may do so until the day before class begins, by the close of business day.
 If you attend one class, no refund will be given.
 This applies to Weekend Seminars only.
 Any other course is subject to Iliff's standard Add/Drop policy.
-Please contact the Registrar's Office for more information (303-765-3127).
+Please contact the Registrar's Office for more information (303-765-3127) on our add/drop policies for other courses.

 Denominational Partners: Iliff welcomes Denominational Partners to sit in on approved courses and Weekend Seminars by the approval of the Dean's office or by prior arrangement with your church.
 These courses are NOT offered for credit.
 Those seeking academic credit must register as non-degree students and register for courses through the Registrar's Office.
 Denominational Partners are charged a reduced fee of \$100.00 per credit hour.
 Courses required for ordination or other church appointments may count towards this category.
-Please contact the Dean's office for more information.
+Please contact the Dean's office for more information (303-765-3183).